smithy-lang/smithy-rs/design/src/rfcs/rfc0017_logging_sensitive.md

 ### Debug Logging

 Developers might want to observe sensitive data for debugging purposes.
-It should be possible to opt-out of the redactions via a feature flag `debug-logging` which is disabled by default.
+It should be possible to opt-out of the redactions by enabling a feature flag `debug-logging` (which is disabled by default).

 To prevent excessive branches such as